rithwikraman/DS4002-Project1/README.md

   * Seaborn
   * NumPy
   * Scikit-Learn
+  * NLTK
+  * Re
-* Scripts were ran on the Google Colab Runtime Environment platform.
+* Scripts were run on the Google Colab Runtime Environment platform.

 ## Map of Documentation
 ### DS4002-Project1